Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 **Challenge 10** ⏰

-We need a type that represents the time.
+We need a type that represents time.

 - hour
 - minute